 Both – the gondola and the rotating cable car are included in the same Mt.
 Titlis ticket – this specific ticket also includes all the attractions at Mount Titlis itself (unless closed due to weather).

 You can get Mt Titlis tickets upon arrival or online in advance.
 I recommend booking online as that will save you some time, especially on busy days.
-Sometimes, it’s also cheaper online, especially in the winter season when they work with flexible rates.
+Often, it’s also cheaper online, especially in the winter season when they work with flexible rates.
 You can find more information about the tickets further below.

 TIP: On your way up or down, you can also disembark at Trübsee (it’s a stop located halfway between Engelberg and Stand).
 It’s a great destination in itself and has a lot to offer in summer and in winter.
 I recommend visiting Mt Titlis first so that you can then quietly enjoy all the activities at Trübsee before heading back down.
 Further below, you can find more info about things to do at Trübsee.